Friday, September 30, 2011

 Sontag wrote Illness after being diagnosed with breast cancer in 1975 and realizing how the language of cancer, from the disease itself to treatments and patients, relies heavily on metaphors (Grauer).
 Sontag argues that these metaphors greatly influence, mostly in a negative way, how those with a cancer diagnosis view their condition and how the world views the disease as a whole.
 Illness was released in 1978, a time where a cancer diagnosis came with a stigma.
 Therefore timing of Illness' release appeals greatly to the rhetoric device of kairos because one of Sontag's goal in writing the the book was to destigmatize cancer by unwrapping the metaphors society uses to describe it.

-Sontag's many examples of illness metaphors being used to describe political situations throughout history appeals to the rhetorical device of ethos, because it demonstrates her far-reaching topic of the knowledge of the topic to the readers of Illness
+Sontag's many examples of illness metaphors being used to describe political situations throughout history appeals to the rhetorical device of ethos, because it demonstrates her far-reaching topic of the knowledge of the topic to the readers of Illness.

 The rhetorical device used in this closing prediction is logos because it draws on a past example (the influence of prevailing science on the application of illness metaphors in different social situations) to support the future prediction of the cancer metaphor losing its impact.